-While most of this article’s focus is on Intel’s desktop releases because that’s what most people have been waiting for, we can’t ignore the fact that Alchemist will show up in laptops too.
+While most of this guide focuses on Intel’s desktop releases because that’s what most people have been waiting for, we can’t ignore the fact that Alchemist will show up on laptops too.

 Here’s a table for a bit more specifications.